-The Black Dog Institute, the only medical research organisation in Australia to investigate mental health across the lifespan, has developed a range of powerful and evidence based resources to support people during the lockdown caused by COVID-19.
+The Black Dog Institute, the only medical research organisation in Australia to investigate mental health across the lifespan, has developed a range of powerful and evidence-based resources to support people during lockdowns caused by COVID-19.

 Feeling anxious in certain situations can help us avoid danger, it’s how we’ve evolved to keep ourselves safe.
 Even if you are not typically an anxious person, it’s common to feel some anxiety during periods of change or uncertainty.

 If you’re feeling anxious or worried during this time, you’re not alone.
 Anxiety is normal, and in some cases it can be helpful.
 For example, research during past pandemics show that people who worry are more likely to do the things that help to keep the virus at bay, like frequent handwashing.

 However, sometimes anxiety can be unhelpful.
 Here are some practical ways that you can keep feelings of anxiety at bay if you are starting to feel overwhelmed:

 1. Channel your anxious energy into action: Get informed, plan, and prepare

 We often feel anxious when events feel out of our control, and when we think we don’t have the capacity, skills or ability to cope.
 Anxiety tricks us into thinking about the worst-case scenarios in vivid and frightening detail.

 Instead of worrying, try your best to focus on what’s under your control.
 Equip yourself with the facts about COVID-19 from trusted sources.
 Follow government advice and make a plan about what you and your family will do if you need to be in isolation, or quarantine.

 2. Limit or avoid unhelpful media and misinformation